xan105/node-powertoast/README.md

 #### `getHistory(appID: string, verbose?: boolean): Promise<obj[]>`

 Get notification history for the given appID (≥ Win10).<br/>
-Contrary to what the _'history'_ might suggest it just list the current notification(s) for the given appID in the action center.<br/>
+Contrary to what the _'history'_ might suggest it just list the current notification(s) for the given appID in the notification center.<br/>
 Once a notification is cleared from it it's gone.

 <details>